Gabby Thomas (Emmerdale): Early development

 In 2012, Giles reprised her role of Bernice.
-Giles said that Bernice will think Gabby will "enjoy spending time" with her, but will have thought little about the "hard time" Gabby has endured with Ashley and Laurel's marriage breakdown.
-Bernice's return will worry Laurel over the "affect" it will have on her relationship with Gabby.
-Upon Laurel embarking a relationship with Marlon, Gabby takes "a real dislike" to Marlon as she views him as the one who has ruined her family, so she claims Marlon assaulted her when an "upset" Gabby witnesses Laurel and Marlon kissing.
-Bellamy said Laurel is "very upset" when Gabby admits to making up to assault and chooses to live with Ashley as Lauren views Gabby as her own daughter, who would "happily accept" Laurel as her mum again if Ashley and Laurel reunite.
+Giles said that Bernice thinks Gabby will enjoy spending time with her, but will have thought little about the "hard time" Gabby has endured with Ashley and Laurel's marriage breakdown.
+Upon Laurel embarking a relationship with Marlon, Gabby takes "a real dislike" to Marlon as she views him as the one who has ruined her family, so she claims Marlon assaulted her when an upset Gabby witnesses Laurel and Marlon kissing.
+Bellamy said Laurel is "very upset" when Gabby admits to lying and chooses to live with Ashley, since Laurel views Gabby as her own daughter.

 Ashley's dementia and death

 In 2015, it was announced Middleton would be leaving Emmerdale with Ashley being diagnosed with dementia.
-Ashley "desperately tried to put off" the "terrible prospect" of telling Gabby and Arthur the truth.
-Bellamy explained the "sad" scene where Ashley tells the children over a picnic.
+Ashley "desperately tried to put off the terrible prospect" of telling Gabby and Arthur the truth.
+Bellamy explained the sad scene where Ashley tells the children over a picnic.
 When a "wayward" Gabby breaks into Victoria's house, resulting in her being injured, and steals Sandy's pension, she "hatches a cruel plan against" Ashley when he reports her for robbery by reporting him for assault.
-The allegation causes a "rift" between Gabby and Ashley as Ashley will not apologise and Gabby is "determined not to back down either."
+The allegation causes a rift between Gabby and Ashley as Ashley will not apologise and Gabby is "determined not to back down either."

-Gabby is "devastated" when she feels "denied" of the "chance to say goodbye" to Ashley privately when he dies.
-Producer Iain MacLeod said, despite the "crushing extra blow" for Gabby that was "added in to make the story more realistic", that throughout Gabby's "journey", she will come to realise that Ashley knew she loved him.
-With the suggestion Gabby go "off the roles", MacLeod confirmed it was not the "intention" as they do not want to "inflict any undue anguish on her, it just felt quite truthful."
-Middleton praised Bentham, calling her "a lovely young woman" and that he is "proud" of her and Clarke as "they’ve developed so brilliantly."
-Following the conclusion of the storyline, Gabby was temporarily written out of the soap, since Bentham was taking her GCSE exams in real life.
+Gabby is devastated when she feels denied of the chance to say goodbye to Ashley privately when he dies.
+Producer Iain MacLeod explained that despite the crushing extra blow for Gabby that was added in to make the story more realistic, she will come to realise that Ashley knew she loved him.
+MacLeod confirmed that the story would see Gabby "go off the rails", but the intention was to "tell a simple story about a grief experience that a lot of people might recognise".
+Middleton praised Bentham, calling her "a lovely young woman" and said that he is proud of her and Clarke for their parts in the storyline.
+Following the conclusion of the storyline, Gabby was temporarily written out of the soap since Bentham was taking her GCSE exams in real life.